Alvis Saladin: Sri Lanka

 The Ceylon Army received several ex-British Army Saladins following the outbreak of the 1971 JVP insurrection and were deployed counter-insurgency operations.
 These were used extensively by the Sri Lanka Armoured Corps in the 1980s in the early stages of the Sri Lankan Civil War, with its 76 mm gun being effective in countering insurgents.
 However, the wheeled vehicles had limited cross country capabilities and suffered damage from IEDs and RPGs in urban areas.
 In one case, in July 1987 during an insurgent attack on an army encampment in Jaffna, a Saladin was knocked out when an RPG entered through the drivers viewing portal, killing the driver and a sergeant inside.
 The LTTE mounted the turret of a captured Saladin on to a captured YW531 turning it into a light tank, which was later captured by the Sri Lankan Army at the end of the civil war.
-The Sri Lankan Army phased out its Saladins from its A list in the 1990's due to a lack of spares from the United Kingdom and replaced it with BMP-1 IFV after an order for Cadillac Gage Commandos fell though.
+The Sri Lankan Army phased out its Saladins from its A list in the 1990s due to a lack of spares from the United Kingdom and replaced it with BMP-1 IFV after an order for Cadillac Gage Commandos fell though.
 It retained one for ceremonial use.
 Saladins remained in reserve status till the end of the war in 2009.
 It forms the tank crew pin of the Sri Lanka Armoured Corps.